Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 File type: Slot Number.
 Word Number/ Bit Number

-This is the standard addressing format used in AB PLC brand.
+This is the standard addressing format used in AB PLC’s brand.

 Question 19.
 What is the MCR?

 Answer: MCR is the short abbreviation of “Master Control Relay”.
-It is types of instruction used in Siemen PLC software.
+It is a type of instruction used in Siemen PLC software.
 This instruction is used to shut down the process.

 There are some other types of MCR instruction like MCRA (Master Control Relay Active), MCRD (Master Control Relay Deactive), MCR< (Master Control Relay Less), MCR> (Master Control Relay Greater).

 Question 20.
 What is Communication Protocol?